 In working towards the goal of socially responsible development, we try to zoom in and out.
 We’ve alternated between actively spending time with developers and neighborhoods, and zooming out to the bigger picture.

 If you enjoy reading our blog, please share with friends and sign up for our mailing list!
-We (and potential publishers) are gauging our loyal readership to see if there’s a market for our ideas.
+It helps us know whether people are interested in our ideas.

 In Our Neighborhood